Hiring people to manage human resources in your company might seem unnecessary but there are many benefits to it.

-HR manage the performance of your employees, and look at if they are using their skills to the best of their ability.
-They can help pick up in any under-performance, or areas which individuals could improve on, and offer guidance and solutions.
+HR manage the performance of your employees and looks at if they are using their skills to the best of their ability.
+They can help pick up on any under-performance, or areas in which individuals could improve on, and offer guidance and solutions.
 This ensures your workforce is constantly improving and becoming more efficient, therefore improving the effectiveness and success of your organisation.

 If questions cannot be answered by supervisors, this often gets referred to the human resources department.
-This ensures employees are always getting the correct information, and gives a sense of satisfaction that they are being listened too.
+This ensures employees are always getting the correct information and gives a sense of satisfaction that they are being listened to.
 If not issues can go unresolved or if misinformation is given, this can cause issues to the success or efficiency of the company.